hanabi/hanabi.github.io/README.md

 ![Triple Bluff](img/triple_bluff.png)

-* In this screenshot, if Zealousy blind played a red 2 from newest AND the focus of the initial clue was red 4, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.
+* In this screenshot, if Zealousy blind-played a red 2 from newest AND the focus of the initial clue was red 4, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.

 ### The Bad Touch Double Bluff & The Bad Touch Double Half Bluff (for 3's)